 - Use this type of heading for information of tertiary importance.

 - These headings use H3 tags (see below for explanation).

-To use a smaller block title heading, click Add a block within a stack and select the Text option.
-Then use the toggle switch to select the smaller letter A.
+To use a smaller block title heading, click Add a block within a stack and select the Text option like above.

 For the pros: a more technical explanation